ClickHouse/examples/cdc/postgresql/README.md

 ## Requirements

 - Kafka
-- Postgres 10+ - tested on version X using `pgoutput`
+- Postgres 10+ - tested on version 14.7 using `pgoutput`
-- Debezium Connector - tested on version X
+- Debezium Connector - tested on version 2.2.1
 - [ClickHouse Sink for Kafka](https://clickhouse.com/docs/en/integrations/kafka#clickhouse-kafka-connect-sink) or [HTTP Sink](https://clickhouse.com/docs/en/integrations/kafka#confluent-http-sink-connector) (Confluent Cloud only)

 These examples use a AWS Aurora instance of Postgres version X. We use Confluent for hosting our Kafka instance and connectors but self-managed variants should also work.